-The goal of the Biology Department is to train students at the highest level in one of three broad sub-fields within modern biology: cell and molecular biology, neurobiology, and marine biology and ecology.
+The goal of the Biology Department is to train students at the highest level in one of three broad sub-fields within modern biology: Cell & Molecular Biology, Neurobiology, and Ecology, Behavior, Evolution & Marine Biology.
 Upon completion of the PhD, students should be prepared for postgraduate training and to eventually assume teaching and/or research positions in academia, industry, government, or nonprofit agencies.
-The PhD is a research degree and normally necessitates at least four to five years of academic study, including summer work.
+The PhD is a research degree and normally necessitates at least five years of academic study, including summer work.

-Applicants to the MA or PhD programs must have completed a bachelor’s degree in biology or a closely related field.
+Applicants to the PhD program must have completed a bachelor’s degree in biology or a closely related field.
 We favor applicants with both strong academic records and a demonstrated aptitude for research.

 - Three electives

-- GRS BI 756: Systems and Behavioral Neuroscience or BI 741 Neural Systems: Functional Circuit Analysis
+- GRS BI 756 Systems and Behavioral Neuroscience or BI 741 Neural Systems: Functional Circuit Analysis

 There is no foreign language requirement for this degree.

 The qualifying examination must be completed no later than six semesters after matriculation.
 In most graduate curricula in the department, this consists of a research proposal—often in the form of a grant application—which the student submits to his/her committee and subsequently defends in an oral presentation.
-In the cell and molecular biology and neurobiology curricula, this is preceded by a comprehensive written examination testing the student’s general background from coursework.
+In the Cell & Molecular Biology and Ecology, Behavior, Evolution & Marine Biology curricula, this is preceded by a comprehensive written examination testing the student’s general background from coursework.

 Dissertation and Final Oral Examination

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
-A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
+A prospectus for the dissertation must be completed and approved by the readers, the Director of Graduate Studies, and the Biology Department Chair.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.
 The results of the dissertation must be presented at a department colloquium.

-The department requires a minimum of two semesters of teaching during a student’s graduate career as part of the Doctor of Philosophy program.
-During the first semester of teaching, students are required to enroll in our first-year seminar course, GRS BI 697: A Bridge to Knowledge.
+The department requires a minimum of two semesters of teaching as part of the Doctor of Philosophy program.
+During the first semester of teaching, students are required to enroll in our first-year seminar course, GRS BI 697 A Bridge to Knowledge.
 The course provides guidance and training on pedagogy and other aspects of graduate school.